Tag Archives: 6.5

 First or Fifth suppressor?

 Ya, I said first or fifth.
 The reason I put it that way is because even though I have a dozen or so cans at any given time, the R9 is still an excellent addition to my collection.
-It is very useful on better than half of my gun collection, and with an MSRP of only $494.00 it is pretty economical compared to many other cans.
+A modular suppressor like this is very useful on better than half of my gun collection.
+With an MSRP of only $494.00 it is pretty economical compared to many other cans.

 I’m at a point in life where I seldom go places without a rifle, and much of the time I have two or three rifles.
 Having an additional suppressor that will fit most of my rifles makes it an easy choice for me.